Hover over the icon to discover more!

 Bringing London's history to life

-The 2023 London Landmarks Half Marathon celebrated London's grand, quirky and hidden history like never before.
+The 2024 London Landmarks Half Marathon will celebrate London's grand, quirky and hidden history like never before.

 Highlights:

-Our pink signs on route pointed out London's fascinating and quirky history!
+Our pink signs on route point out London's fascinating and quirky history!

-Our quirky historical & cultural activations celebrated everything from the Tower of London to Roman Gladiators...
+Our quirky historical & cultural activations celebrate everything from the Tower of London to Roman Gladiators...

-Our free guided walking tours for spectators were available during the race
+Free guided walking tours for spectators are available during the race